HOOD: Real-Time Human Presence and Out-of-Distribution Detection Using FMCW Radar: Experiments

 We build the training set using only ID samples, consisting of 224063 frames from the static category and 226484 frames from the very-static category.
 For the test set, we use 108952 frames from the static category, 137325 frames from the very-static category as ID frames, and 73960 OOD frames.

 Our study utilizes several common evaluation metrics in the OOD detection field: AUROC, AUIN, AUOUT, and FPR95. \textbf{AUROC} is the measure of the area under the receiver operating characteristic (ROC) curve. \textbf{AUPR\textsubscript{IN}} is the area under the precision-recall curve when considering ID samples as positives. \textbf{AUPR\textsubscript{OUT}} is the area under the precision-recall curve when considering OOD samples as positives. \textbf{FPR95} corresponds to the false positive rate (FPR) when the true positive rate (TPR) is at 95\%.
 On the other hand, the \textbf{Test Time} represents the inference time in seconds required to evaluate all test samples.
+It also shows the minimal time complexity of our model.

 We compare the performance of HOOD with 10 SOTA methods using the above-mentioned common OOD detection metrics.
 To ensure a comprehensive comparison, we separately train ResNet34, ResNet50, and ResNet101 backbones\cite{resnet} with our static and very-static ID categories in a two-class classification manner.
 As the nature of the OOD detection tasks, the backbones are never fed with the OOD data during training.
 Subsequently, we utilize the pre-trained models to employ the SOTA methods and evaluate the metrics.
 The superiority of HOOD over the SOTA approaches is presented in Table \ref{Results}.
 For comparisons with the SOTA methods, we use the identical train and test datasets employed in the HOOD framework.
+Furthermore, we perform an ablation study to assess the impact of incorporating E-RESPD into HOOD.
+Table \ref{ablation} shows the significant effect of E-RESPD in enhancing HOOD's performance.